-Sodoku, Kakuro, and RK puzzles all assume that there is a unique solution to be had - and one expects sufficient clues to be given or it is not a valid puzzle.
+Sudoku, Kakuro, and RK puzzles all assume that there is a unique solution to be had - and one expects sufficient clues to be given or it is not a valid puzzle.
 In each, our job is to reconstruct the solution from incomplete data.
 Such reconstruction makes puzzles like this part of the important class of problems known as inverse problems.

 - 34. Make your own 5 by 5 RK puzzle whose given aggregate data is: 5 vertical, 5 horizontal, 9 left diagonal, 9 right diagonal, and 13 shallow left diagonals.
 Explain carefully how you made the puzzle.
-(Note: Templates are included in the appendix.) - 35.
+(Create your own blank template, maybe using graph paper.) - 35.
 Switch 5 by 5 RK puzzles with a partner giving them only the aggregate data.
 Were you able to solve the puzzle they gave you with the given aggregate data?
 Were they? - 36.
 Make and then prove a positive result about arbitrary 5 by 5 RK puzzles where the aggregate data includes the 5 vertical aggregates, the 5 horizontal aggregates, both the 9 left and 9 right diagonal aggregates, and the 13 shallow left diagonal aggregates.